Dresden: Early modern age

 The Elector and ruler of Saxony Frederick Augustus I became King Augustus II the Strong of Poland in 1697.
 He gathered many of the best musicians, architects and painters from all over Europe to Dresden.
 His reign marked the beginning of Dresden's emergence as a leading European city for technology and art.
-During the reign of Kings Augustus II the Strong and Augustus III of Poland most of the city's baroque landmarks were built.
+During the reign of Elector Frederick Augustus I and his successor Frederick Augustus II most of the city's baroque landmarks were built.
 These include the Zwinger Royal Palace, the Japanese Palace, the Taschenbergpalais, the Pillnitz Castle and the two landmark churches: the Catholic Hofkirche and the Lutheran Frauenkirche.
 In addition, significant art collections and museums were founded.
 Notable examples include the Dresden Porcelain Collection, the Collection of Prints, Drawings and Photographs, the Grünes Gewölbe and the Mathematisch-Physikalischer Salon.
-Strengthening ties with Poland, postal routes to Poznań, Toruń and Warsaw were established under Augustus II the Strong.
+Strengthening ties with Poland, postal routes to Poznań, Thorn (Toruń) and Warsaw were established under Augustus II the Strong.

 In 1726, there was a riot for two days after a Protestant clergyman was killed by a soldier who had recently converted from Catholicism.
 In 1745, the Treaty of Dresden between Prussia, Saxony, and Austria ended the Second Silesian War.
 Only a few years later, Dresden suffered heavy destruction in the Seven Years' War (1756–1763), following its capture by Prussian forces, its subsequent re-capture, and a failed Prussian siege in 1760.
 Friedrich Schiller completed his Ode to Joy (the literary base of the European anthem) in Dresden in 1785.
 In 1793, preparations for the Polish Kościuszko Uprising started in the city by Tadeusz Kościuszko in response to the Second Partition of Poland.